ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

 ### Add the Entity Script to the Slot Machine
 To add the [entity script](https://s3.amazonaws.com/hifi-docs-scripts/addCreditsButton.js) to the slot machine:
 1. Change the `DESTINATION_USERNAME` to your username in `addCreditsButton.js`.
 2. Upload the `addCreditsButton.js` script to your domain's ATP server.
 In Interface, go to **Edit > Asset Browser > Choose File**.
-Right-click the script file, then click "Copy URL".
+Right-click the script file, then click 'Copy URL'.
-3. In Interface, use the 'CREATE' app to select the "Click Here to Add Credits" text entity on the Slot Machine entity.
+3. In Interface, use the **Create** app to select the 'Click Here to Add Credits' text entity on the Slot Machine entity.
-4. In the entity's Properties tab, scroll down to "Script" and paste the URL you copied in step 2 into the text box.
+4. In the entity's 'Properties' tab, scroll down to 'Script' and paste the URL you copied in step 2 into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.
-6. In Interface, use the 'CREATE' app to select the border entity around the "Click Here to Add Credits" button on the Slot Machine entity.
+6. In Interface, use the **Create** app to select the border entity around the 'Click Here to Add Credits' button on the Slot Machine entity.
-7. In the entity's Properties tab, scroll down to "Script" and paste the URL you copied in step 2  into the text box.
+7. In the entity's 'Properties' tab, scroll down to 'Script' and paste the URL you copied in step 2  into the text box.
 Press Enter.
 8. Lock the entity so nobody can change its attributes.

 ### Allow Users to Pull the Reels